The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Preliminary: From LLM RL to Agentic RL

 \paragraph{PBRFT.} In the training process, each episode starts from a single prompt state \(s_{0}\); the episode terminates immediately after the model emits one response.
 Formally, the underlying MDP degenerates to a \emph{single-step} decision problem with horizon \(T=1\).
 The state space reduces to a single static prompt input:

 \paragraph{Agentic RL.} The LLM agent acts over multiple time-steps in a POMDP.
-Let \(s_{t}\in\mathcal{S}_{\text{agent}}\) denote the full world-state and the LLM agent gets observation $O_t$ based on current state \(o_{t}=\mathcal{O}(s_{t})\).
+Let \(s_{t}\in\mathcal{S}_{\text{agent}}\) denote the full world state and the LLM agent gets observation $O_t$ based on the current state \(o_{t}=\mathcal{O}(s_{t})\).
 The LLM agent chooses an action $a_t$ based on the current observation $o_t$, and the state evolves over time:

 as the agent accumulates intermediate signals such as retrieved tool results, user messages, or environment feedback.
 The interaction is thus inherently dynamic and temporally extended.